Smart Stay by

 Who Will Love 'Alohilani Resort

 Architectural and interior design enthusiasts will appreciate the property's sophisticated aesthetic.
 Meanwhile, foodies will gravitate to the breadth of on-site dining options, including Morimoto Asia (dim sum, stir-fry, and Peking duck are a few staples) and Momosan (which serves up ramen, yakitori, and izakaya-style rice dishes).
-Both eateries are the brainchild of acclaimed chef Masaharu Morimoto.
+Both eateries are the brainchild of acclaimed Iron Chef Masaharu Morimoto.

 Who Might Not Love 'Alohilani Resort